ifoxfoot/zebra_mussel_report/data/README_USACE_Reservoirs.txt

 DATA OVERVIEW:

 The data contained in these files were generated from multiple sources:
 - USACE reservoir GIS data was sourced from a shapefile downloaded from https://geospatial-usace.opendata.arcgis.com/datasets/03e322d7e89b48a9b48e9c3f4bcaf29e/explore
+- recreational visitor information was provided by The U.S. Army Corps of Engineers Institute for Water Resources.
 - Dreissenid presenece/absence data was derived from USGS NAS data downloaded from https://nas.er.usgs.gov/queries/CollectionInfo.aspx?SpeciesID=3118
 - Land use data was sourced from the NLCD land cover for 2021 downloaded from https://www.mrlc.gov/data?f%5B0%5D=category%3ALand%20Cover and USACE reservoir shapefiles.
 - Surface geology data was generated using USGS surficial geology data downloaded from https://pubs.usgs.gov/ds/425/ and USACE reservoir shapefiles.